driskull/2022-ds-building-geospatial-web-components/index.md

 ---

 # Benefits of Micro frontend Architecture

-- Benefits of Micro frontend Architecture
+- Independence
-  - Independence: Each Micro App is self-contained and independently upgradable.
+  - Each Micro App is self-contained and independently upgradable.
+- Easier change management
-  - Easier change management: Since we are building smaller component based micro apps which are independent from the application it simplifies change management.
+  - Since we are building smaller component based micro apps which are independent from the application it simplifies change management.
+- Speed of Development
-  - Speed of Development: The autonomy in decision making allows the component teams to deliver the features much more faster than the traditional model.
+  - The autonomy in decision making allows the component teams to deliver the features much more faster than the traditional model.
+- Mission Focussed
-  - Mission Focussed: Each feature being built as Micro Applications using web component means it is more focussed in its mission to develop, test and refactor than monolith.
+  - Each feature being built as Micro Applications using web component means it is more focussed in its mission to develop, test and refactor than monolith.

+  ---

 # Geospatial components patterns & practices

-- Micro frontend composition in the browser: Using Web Components provides us a client-side composition approach to compose these different features to map viewer.
+- Micro frontend composition in the browser
+  - Using Web Components provides us a client-side composition approach to compose these different features to map viewer.
+- Shared Design System

-  - Shared Design System: To provide consistent look and feel across all frontend components using design system like calcite is essential.
+  - To provide consistent look and feel across all frontend components using design system like calcite is essential.
 - "Props Down, Events Up" communication pattern is used from the MapViewer App to pass different required properties in each micro app based components.
 - It is recommended the Components get the application state via Props than having shared state with the Application Shell.

--

 ---